 Highlight ~ I dedicated it to my father Joe Simpson who loyally attended many L.C. class reunions until his death in 1987.

-THE NORTH SIDE (HANDSOME HOMES, GONZAGA UNIVERISTY AND BELOVED PUBLIC PLACES)
+THE NORTH SIDE ~ 1 NEW!
+(HANDSOME HOMES, GONZAGA UNIVERISTY AND BELOVED PUBLIC PLACES)

-Entire North Side Collection pdf ~ Click on the 5-page pdf to see all 24 images)
+Entire North Side Collection pdf ~ Click on the 7-page pdf to see all 31 images)

-THE NORTH SIDE (CHARMING RESIDENCES ON INDIAN TRAIL, THE UNIVERSITY DISTRICT, WEST POINT ROAD AND MORE)
+"HOME SWEET HOME" ON THE NORTH SIDE (CHARMING RESIDENCES IN THE NETTLETON NEIGHBORHOOD, THE UNIVERSITY DISTRICT INDIAN TRAIL AND MORE)

 Over the years, the original wood cottage was encased and added on to, resulting in this remarkably pretty rambling residence in the woods on the cliffs overlooking the Spokane River and old Fort George Wright.

 Highlight ~ William Powell married Helen Campbell, the only daughter of Amasa and Grace who raised their daughter in the historic Tudor Revivial Campbell House, part of the Northwest Museum of Arts & Culture.
-A number of Campbell House paintings are pictured above on this page.
+The Campbell House is pictured above on this page.

 Sadly, the Depression spelled disaster for this family as it did for so many others.
 The Simpsons experienced hard times and lost all their properties to foreclosure ~ an all too common fate in the tragic time.